Akilesh139/Vechicle_Service_Management_System/README.md

 # Vechicle_Service_Management_System

 1.Install Xampp on your System.
-2.Start Apache and MySql in Xampp.
+2.Start Apache and MySql in Xampp
 3.Go to chrome and type the url: http://localhost/vehicle_service/ (This url will take you to the Vehicle Service Management System's webpage).
 4.Go to chrome and type the url: http://localhost/vehicle_service/admin/ (This url is to get the admin page of the Vehicle Service Management System).
 5.To edit the database manually go to Xampp MySql-->Admin-->It will take you to the local host.